project-chip/connectedhomeip/src/controller/python/README.md

 chip-device-ctrl > ble-scan
 ```

-### 4. Connect to Matter accessory device over Bluetooth LE
+### Step 4: Connect to Matter accessory device over Bluetooth LE

 The controller uses a 12-bit value called **discriminator** to discern between multiple commissionable device advertisements.
 Moreover, a 27-bit **PIN code** is used by the controller to authenticate in the device.
-You can find those values in the logging terminal of the device (e.g. UART), as listed below.
+You can find those values in the logging terminal of the device (for example, UART).
+For example:

 ```
 I: 254 [DL]Device Configuration: